tytydraco/yessleep/out/God_save_me.md

 “Ah, what the hell.
 You’re hired.”

+&#x200B;

 And so, I work in a library.
 I woke up this morning with stars in my eyes, sweat on my butt and a very weird email from my boss, the man who’d taken my interview the previous night.
 His name was Simon Cohen, and he ran the only library in a radius of three towns with his twin brother, Peter.

 I’d just moved out here to the middle of nowhere, to get away from my past.
 I was 20, with only a high school diploma, and the library was the only place willing to hire me.
 I was so grateful to simply just go in for the interview.
 And well, if the town it was situated in was a bit weird, well…I had to eat.

 Also, when I say weird, I mean *weird*\-weird.
 Not just the one I’m staying in, but all the three towns and even the villages surrounding us seem to be permanently bathed in some sort of cool-tone filter.
 The house I’m inhabiting right now isn't mine.
 I doubt Mr. Cohen knew I was living in an old mansion that was in shambles, or he wouldn’t have hired me.

 I woke to a sheen of sweat clinging to my entire body.
 It was maybe 5:45 a.m, and it was already raining.
 But I was sweating in my shabby clothes, a thin makeshift blanket/cardigan hanging off the edge of my feet.
 Somewhere in the house I could hear a tap dripping, and I paid it no mind.
 I was happier than I’d been in almost two years.
+Nightmares hadn't eaten up my sleep.
 Weird things happen in weird old houses in weird, secluded towns.

 Every day looks like Halloween, and all the people smell weird but whatever, I needed to get away, you know?
 Fuck, I haven't even explained anything yet.